Q: Would you advise an optimal order to study the courses?

 Q: It seems like Dan Cosley is a classical & jazz guitarist.
 I don't play those styles.
 Would this site be useful for me?

-A: WOTG is dedicated to mastering the basic building blocks of music.
+A: Way Of The Guitar is dedicated to mastering the basic building blocks of music.
 The core curriculum focuses on the fundamentals of harmony, ear-training, & improvisation, which are shared by all styles & genres.

 Q: How long does it take to finish the courses?